Medicaid Eligibility Strategies

 Planning Strategies to Help Gain Medicaid Eligibility

-Remember, when conducting Medicaid planning, all assets are initially categorized as either countable or non-countable assets for purposes of determining Medicaid eligibility for long-term care.
-The difference between countable resources and the properly calculated protected amount is the total amount of excess resources that must be "spent down" to gain Medicaid eligibility.
-The presence of excess resources causes a patient to be ineligible for Medicaid coverage until the assets are depleted to or below the protected amount.
-The Medicaid program's presumption in fashioning the rules this way is that the excess resources are to be spent on nursing home care and other expenses until the assets fall below the applicable resource limit.
-Hence, the depletion of assets to or below the protected limit is known as the "spenddown."
-However, "spenddown" is a misnomer, since there is no actual requirement to spend the resources on nursing home care.
-What Medicaid planning does, in practice, is to transfer or convert assets from countable to non-countable until the total amount of countable resources is less than or equal to the protected amount.
+The Medicaid program presumes that excess resources will be spent on nursing home care and other expenses until the assets fall below the applicable resource limit.
+The depletion of assets to or below the protected limit is known as "spenddown."
+However, this is a misnomer, since there is no actual requirement to spend the resources on nursing home care.
+Through Medicaid planning, assets may be transferred or converted from countable assets to non-countable assets until the total amount of countable resources is less than or equal to the protected amount.

-Medicaid planning, after the stage where the protected amount is determined, is the art of efficiently converting countable assets to protected assets to reduce the total countable assets below the protected amount, thus making a patient eligible for Medicaid long-term care benefits.
-This asset conversion process satisfies the Medicaid spenddown as sufficiently as actually spending the excess assets directly on the cost of care.
-The only difference is that through asset repositioning, some assets that would have been spent are conserved.
+After the protected amount is determined, Medicaid planning will involve efficiently converting countable assets to protected assets to reduce the total countable assets below the protected amount, thus making a patient eligible for Medicaid long-term care benefits.
+This asset conversion process will satisfy Medicaid spenddown requirements in the same way as actually spending the excess assets directly on the costs of nursing home care.
+The only difference is that through asset repositioning, assets that would have been spent can be conserved.

-Thus, a patient or a married couple can spend resources on non-nursing home expenses.
-Just because a protected amount of resources has been determined does not mean that the unprotected amount is walled-off and reserved only for long-term care bills.
-It just means that the resources must be properly depleted below the protected amount prior to establishing eligibility.
+By preserving assets, a person or a married couple can use their financial resources to address non-nursing home expenses.
+When a protected amount of resources has been determined, this does not mean that the unprotected amount will be walled-off and reserved only for long-term care bills.
+The proper depletion of assets below the protected amount will establish eligibility for Medicaid long-term care benefits while preserving the assets that have been depleted.

-"Proper depletion" is just another term for purchases for fair market value.
-Such purchases are commercial transactions where fair market value is paid in exchange for a good or service.
-If the purchase results in the ownership of non-countable assets, not only is the transfer exempt from a divestment penalty, but the resulting assets are protected because of its classification.
-This conversion of assets from countable to non-countable through fair market purchases is the basis of the Medicaid planning strategy.
-This strategy, for the most part, is a series of simple maneuvers that take advantage of the basics of the fair market value transactions described above.
+"Proper depletion" is another term that may describe purchases for fair market value.
+These purchases may be commercial transactions where the fair market value is paid in exchange for goods or services.
+If the purchase results in the ownership of non-countable assets, the resulting assets will be protected because of their classification, and a person will be protected against divestment penalties that may apply to improper asset depletion.
+This conversion of assets from countable to non-countable through fair market purchases is the basis of Medicaid planning strategies.
+For the most part, a person may engage in a series of simple maneuvers that take advantage of the basics of fair market value transactions.

 Common Asset Conversion Strategies

-- Purchase tangible personal property - There is no asset limit for the quantity and value of personal items purchased and held by the person or couple, provided the items purchased are not deemed to be investment grade.
-While this strategy has no actual limit in value, practically speaking, it is not ideal for large sums of money, because most such consumer purchases lose value over time.
+- Purchase tangible personal property: There is no asset limit that applies to the quantity and value of personal items purchased and held by a person or couple, as long as the items purchased are not deemed to be investment grade.
+While this strategy has no actual limit in value, it may not be ideal for large sums of money, because consumer purchases can lose value over time.

-- Homestead advantages - Because a homestead's equity is a protected resource, this asset category represents a huge potential to convert excess countable resources to non-countable resources.
+- Homestead advantages: Because a homestead's equity is a protected resource, this asset category can be used to convert excess countable resources to non-countable resources.
 Options may include:

 - Renovate the home